This page was revised in February 2014.

 Prepare your genealogy to go.
 Take pedigree charts, photos, and whatever you need to talk to your living relatives or suspected relatives (sometimes connections are made during the meeting).
 If you have no Czech-speaking contact who will arrange a visit in your ancestral home, write a “dear occupant” letter, asking them to expect you on a certain day & time.
 They might work, so weekends and early evenings are more likely to get you in.
 Keep notes so that you will be where and when you said you’d be.

 Pack light, like one bag with wheels and a carry-on.
 This worked well for me in 1997: 2 pair of black pants, 2 pair of black shoes (both good for walking), shirts and jackets to layer (depending on season), and a short black trench coat.
 Blue jeans are acceptable unless going to a concert/opera/nice restaurant.
 Take wrinkle-free clothes.
 Hotel laundry is expensive.
 Take soap to launder your undies in the sink, or pack old ones that you can throw away.
 Take a thin washcloth if you use them as they are not provided.
 Take your prescription medicine and some basics like aspirin, bandaids, diarrhea pills, laxatives, antacids, etc. If taking a camera, take extra batteries as they are expensive in Europe.
 Have an extra memory card for your digital camera if you think you might fill one.
 Consider setting your camera for Medium or Small pix as Large will fill your card faster.
 Place a copy of your passport and your credit card company’s customer service numbers in your luggage.
 Take your family/friends’ phone #s.
 Consider leaving your itinerary with someone, instructing them to hold bad news unless it would require your immediate return (you won’t want to know that your dog died).
 European electricity is 220 V at 50 cycles so you will fry your gadgets unless you take a plug adaptor and a converter (transformer).
 Check online for those, or buy hair dryer, etc. in Europe, or go a la natural but some will still need to plug in their cameras and smart phones for recharging.
+Check your charging adapter for “115-240V” — if there, you will have no problem in Europe.
+But you still need an adapter plug to plug into European outlets.
+They are approx. $20.
+Don’t buy the Chinese adapters — unreliable.
 Check with your phone service as to whether it will work in Europe.
 You might purchase a Go Phone in Europe.
 Learn the country codes of where you’ll want to call.
 From Europe to the USA, dial 00+1+area code and number.

 Cedok is the Czech tourism firm that can assist you online and there.
 Maps are available on the internet.
 There is one of the Trebon area on this website in the Gallery page Trebon.
 TomTom is a good GPS system in Europe, according to a tourist who used it in ’11.
 Good to buffer it with a few maps.
 Alert your credit card/s and bank that you will be in Europe.
 Charging larger expenses to your card will result in a better exchange rate and will lower the amount of cash you need to carry.
 Best for most — use your debit card to get cash and your credit card/s to pay for big items.
 Take your bank’s URL if you think you’ll want to check your account online.